aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 - `chown :<GROUP> <file>` : changes the group ownership of the specified file or file(s) to the specified group.
 - `chown <USER> <file>` : changes the ownership of the specified file or file(s) to the specified user.
 - `chown <USER>:<GROUP> <file>` : changes the ownership of the specified file(s) for both the user and the group.

+> [!NOTE]
+> If you want to change the ownership of a file to the root user, the only way to do that is to temporarily assume superuser privileges via `sudo`.

 ## Working with the shell environment